Cutoff for the Swendsen-Wang dynamics on the complete graph: Projection chain

 To prove this, let $\{C_k\}_{k\ge1}$ be the connected components in the first chain after the percolation step; assume $C_1$ is the largest component.
-Let $C(v)$ be the connected component of vertex $v$ after the percolation step.
+Let $C(v)$ be the connected component of vertex $v$.
 Note that

 For $v \not\in C_1$, $E[|C(v)|] \le A_1$ for a suitable constant $A_1 > 0$.
 Hence, taking expectations, it follows from Markov's inequality that